Morpheuslabs-io/waves-escrow-dapp-sample/README.md

 From the CDE, open the Springboot configuration file `src\main\resources\application.properties`
 - Update NODE_URL field to the internal url of your Waves private node on ML BPaaS
-- Update BUYER_PRIVATEKEY with correct private key of address with some waves in it to make buy request, could use genesis account
+- Update BUYER_PRIVATEKEY with correct private key of address with some waves in it to make buy request (default I used genesis account as buyer so no need to update if you don't want)
-- Update SELLER_SEED or ESCROW_SEED if you want to use new account as SELLER and ESCROW.
+- Update ESCROW_SEED if you want to use ESCROW account as a signature (default SELLER is as one signature, no need escrow account)

 ## Step 6.
 Run Escrow dApp